NorskHelsenett/terraform-provider-tss/docs/index.md

 The [Thycotic](https://thycotic.com/) [Secret Server](https://thycotic.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.

-This is a fork of the Thycotic provider which includes functionality to specify domain along with the credentials.
+This is a fork of Thycotics's original Secret Server provider,with the following improvements:
+* Incorporates the changes made in newer versions of the TSS SDK for Go to support using the Domain-attribute in the user credentials
+* Rewritten to use Terraform Provider SDK v2
-Also adds the possibility to create secrets, not just read existing ones.
+* Adds the possibility to create secrets, not just read existing ones.
+* You can optionally avoid duplicates (will re-use an exisiting secret with the same name, site and folder you provided in your resource)

+Please note that Thycotic is now Delinea.
+This provider uses a modified version of the Delinea TSS SDK for GO under the hood.

 ## Example Usage